 - Financial difficulties which could make shared custody unworkable

 - Evidence of any abuse or neglect by either parent

 Reevaluation of the original agreement may be necessary due to different individual needs that may have arisen since the initial order was put into place.
 If any such changes occur, we can work with you to create a solution.

-What Can a Family Law Attorney Do for Me?
+What Can a Child Custody Attorney Do for Me?

 The ultimate goal is happiness for the children.
-Our family law attorneys are dedicated to helping protect the best interests of children who are embroiled in custody disputes by making sure that both parties work together towards mutually beneficial outcomes for everyone involved.
+Our child custody attorneys are dedicated to helping protect the best interests of children who are embroiled in custody disputes by making sure that both parties work together towards mutually beneficial outcomes for everyone involved.
 If you need help with a family law matter, call 913-514-0909 for a consultation.